Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh needs to travel by plane, he makes BA Baracus fly him.
+Jayesh doesn't need to vaccume his house, dust refuses to accumulate there.

-Updated on: [25/6/2024]
+Updated on: [26/6/2024]
 <!-- #jokeEnd -->